MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ## Anatomy

-Any successful performance test will have these parts:
+Performance tests have a **Test Plan**:

   - **Server Under Test**: Software, hardware, and configuration.

-  - **Test Plan**

-    - **Test Case(s)**: Series of requests and assertions, describing how the server would be used by one user.
-These are more-or-less End-to-end Unit tests.  *login, put 4 things in cart, checkout, logout, done.*
+  - **Test Case(s)**: Requests and assertions, describing the server's use.  *login, put 4 things in cart, checkout, logout, done.*

   - **Load**: Description of how and when to run the test cases.  *1000 Users (aka Threads), running Test Case A, then B.  Looped 1000 times.*

-  - **Testing Tool**:
+  - **Testing Tool**: Run the load and make a report.

-    - Computers and software to run Test Cases, creating the Load, and summarizing the results.

-  - **Test Report**:

-    - Actionable data, easy to share, easy to compare, and preferrably without constant fiddling.
+  - **Test Report**:  Actionable data, easy to share, easy to compare, and preferrably without constant fiddling.

-Test plan....
+Test cases....
 Snorrr....kgt!
 Drool.
 Yeah, that'll happen.

 ## Most importantly, why!

 Performance testing can be a huge --waste-- sink of time.
-We're looking at strategies to iterate quickly, without building elaborate written test plans.
+We're looking for strategies to iterate quickly, without building elaborate written test plans.
 P.s. don't google 'Performance test plan'.

-Performance testing should be done with a clear question or vision:
+We need a clear question or vision:

   - *How can I make this use case faster?*